 (d) For any single acquisition, the contracting officer shall make only one referral at a time regarding a determination of nonresponsibility.

 (e) Contract award shall be withheld by the contracting officer for a period of 15 business days (or longer if agreed to by the SBA and the contracting officer) following receipt by the appropriate SBA Area Office of a referral that includes all required documentation.

 Contracting Agency and SBA Do Make Mistakes With

-When it comes to government certificate of competency requirements, did you know that:
+When it comes to SBA COC requirements, did you know that:

 - By the contracting officer referring an incomplete proposal to the SBA for a Certificate of Competency determination does not constitute a proper exercise of discretion?

 - When it comes to the issue of proposal responsiveness versus and offeror’s technical responsibility, when an agency cannot evaluate information because the offeror fails to provide it, the agency does not reach the question of responsibility, and thus is not required to refer the matter to the SBA?
 See Pacific Sky Supply, Inc., B-215189 et al., 85-1 CPD ¶ 53, at 4 (Comp.
 Gen. Jan.
 18, 1985)